wildeco/wildeco.github.io/_posts/2022-08-20-inla-forest_fires.md

 INLA depends upon objects of class defined by sp package; which is a package for spatial data but is retiring soon.
 INLA has not been updated to work with the new sf and terra packages.
 Hopefully, we will see an update soon.

-Since we need sp objects to model, it is important to understand the structure of the sp objects, mainly they are:
+Since we need sp objects to model, it is also important to understand the structure of the sp objects, mainly they are:

 * SpatialPointsDataFrame: a data frame with a spatial component.
 The spatial component is a SpatialPoints object, which is a list of coordinates.
 The coordinates are stored in a matrix with two columns, one for the x-coordinate and one for the y-coordinate.
 * SpatialPixelsDataFrame, which is a data frame with a spatial component (it's a raster equivalent of terra).